 Android Auto is Google's solution for bringing the power of your smartphone to the relatively dumb nature of vehicle infotainment.
-Basically you're using your phone to broadcast a new user interface onto your car's touchscreen, thus bringing the full power of Android 5.x Lollipop (and up) to one of the most-used screens you'll ever own.
+Basically you're using your phone to broadcast a new user interface onto your car's touchscreen, thus bringing the full power of the latest phones to your car.

 Android Auto apps have a consistent design, with large, round buttons for easy touch points, and similar menu structures.
 The idea is that apps won't be any more distracting than they need to be (which is why user interface elements look the same from one app to another), and generally don't need more than a quick glance to be put to work.

-The big update for 2016 adds a phone version of the Android Auto interface to the app, until such time as the device is connected to a car.
-Then it'll kick into the infotainment display.
+A big update to Auto in late 2016 added a phone version of the Android Auto interface to the app, which displays the complete Auto interface solely on the phone.
 Essentially, it's a new Car Mode, baked into Android itself.
-Android Auto also will support "hotword" commands, meaning you can initiate searches and bark orders without having to hit a steering wheel button first, or touch the display.
+Android Auto also will support "OK Google" commands, meaning you can initiate searches and bark orders without having to hit a steering wheel button first, or touch the display.

 Android Auto-compatible cars are available in 30 countries from a wealth of manufacturers, and more are being added all the time.
 Older vehicles can find aftermarket solutions from the likes of Kenwood and Pioneer.